 Paste Data Function

-To paste a data function into your worksheet using Jedox Excel Add-in, select a cell and click on Paste Data Function in the Jedox Ribbon (see image below).
+To paste a data function into your worksheet using Jedox Excel Add-in, select a cell and click on Paste Data Function in the Jedox ribbon (see image below).
 If you are using Jedox Web, go through the Query menu item.

 With this command you can paste one of the following functions: